chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 That's why the default "From" email header starts with "wordpress" and ends with your site domain.

+You can change the "From" email header using an attribute.

 Your reply to sender will use another email header, called "Reply-To", which is the email address that sender has filled in.

-= Can I change the "From" email header? =
-Yes, this is possible.

-You can find more info about this at the Description section.

-= Can I hide Subject field? =
-Yes, this is possible.

-You can find more info about this at the Description section.

-= Can I change the mail subject? =
-Yes, this is possible.

-By default the mail subject consists of a prefix (name of your site) followed by the subject that user has entered.
-And if subject field is hidden it only consists of a prefix.

-You can change the prefix or whole subject using an attribute.

-You can find more info about this at the Description section.
+= What do you mean with "thank you" message? =

-Note: this subject will also be used in the confirmation to sender (if activated).
+A "thank you" message is displayed after submitting the form and in the confirmation email to sender (if activated).

-= Can user enter HTML in form? =
-Yes, save HTML is allowed in message field and widget info field.
+It's the (translated) message: Thank you!
+You will receive a response as soon as possible.

+You can change this message using an attribute.

 = Can I use multiple shortcodes? =
 Do not use multiple shortcodes on the same page.
 This might cause a conflict.